 What are common emergency medicine critical care billing errors?

-Errors in urgent care revenue cycle management result in claim denials, late payments, lost revenues, and a lower reimbursement rate.
+Urgent care revenue cycle management errors result in claim denials, late payments, lost revenues, and a lower reimbursement rate.
 Some of the most common emergency medicine coding errors include

 - The use of incorrect code